flipperdevices/flipperzero-firmware/README.md

 - Dolphin: Level animation sequence for level 3+ to be lvl1->2 for levels 1-20 and lvl2->3 for levels 21-30.
 - Dolphin: Mood Stays Happy [(Thanks to biocage)](https://github.com/biocage/flipperzero-firmware) (Changed to Mood Stays Less Than 6)
 - Dolphin: Passport: Show EXP [(By Dabolus)](https://github.com/Dabolus/flipperzero-firmware-rpg/)
-- Dolphin: Plugin Achivement +3 EXP for a total of 90 EXP daily
-- - Plugin Achivements are:
+- Dolphin: Plugin Achivement +3 EXP for a total of 90 EXP daily.
+Plugin Achivements are:
-- - - Games Only Mode from Lock Menu
+- - Games Only Mode from Lock Menu
-- - - Stopwatch @ 1:20 Alert
+- - Stopwatch @ 1:20 Alert
-- - - Dice First Roll for d20+ = sides on dice (i.e. Nat 20 on d20)
+- - Dice First Roll for d20+ = sides on dice (i.e. Nat 20 on d20)
-- - - Dice First Roll for d20+ = sides on dice - 1 (+1 EXP) (i.e. 19 on d20)
+- - Dice First Roll for d20+ = sides on dice - 1 (+1 EXP) (i.e. 19 on d20)
-- - - Tetris, Snake or Flappy Bird Score of 10 or more
+- - Tetris, Snake or Flappy Bird Score of 10 or more
-- - - Tetris, Snake or Flappy Bird Score of 50 or more
+- - Tetris, Snake or Flappy Bird Score of 50 or more
-- - - Tetris, Snake or Flappy Bird Score of 100 or more
+- - Tetris, Snake or Flappy Bird Score of 100 or more
-- - - NRFSniffer Found Address
+- - NRFSniffer Found Address
 - Dolphin: SD dolphin manifest updated to weight animations differently
 - GPIO: Feature to read EEPROM of SFP Modules using I2C [(By marcusju)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/198)
 - Icon Decode/Encode [(Thanks to PixlEmly)](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/pull/55/files)